kingwel-xie/libp2p-rs/README.md

 Code examples:

-- More details about how to write your code can be found in `examples`
+- Details about how to write your code can be found in `examples`

-## Limitations

-As for the first stage, we'd like to limit our development scope to deliver the basic functionality equivalent to the basic-host in `go-libp2p`.
-There is a lone term plan to make a full package which includes the `routing` protocols as `go-libp2p` does.
-Therefore, the first release will not include any KAD-DHT, mDns and so on.
-Contributions are welcome to complete the `libp2p-rs` as a full functional libp2p package.
+    + swarm_simple demonstrates how to build transport and create sub-stream for communication
+    + kad_simple demonstrates how to run a Kad-DHT server.
+In this example, the interactive shell is integrated for debugging/observing Kad-DHT internal data structures
+    + ...

 ## Releases